benjann/dstat/README.md

     04jun2025 (version 1.4.7)
     - -dstat graph- failed after -dstat histogram- and -dstat share- in case of over() with suboption -contrast-; this is fixed
+    - -dstat graph- after -dstat histogram-, -dstat proportion-, or -dstat share- now leaves the margin of the plotregion unchanged in case of over() with suboption -contrast-; furthermore, base() is now set to 1 (rather than 0) in case of over() with suboption -ratio-

     25apr2025 (version 1.4.6)
     - statistic -smse- in -dstat summarize- has been renamed to -rmse- (root mean